Guanches

 The Guanches were the indigenous inhabitants of the Canary Islands, located in the Atlantic Ocean some 100 km to the west of modern Morocco and the North African coast.
-The islanders spoke the Guanche language, which is believed to have been related to the Berber languages of mainland North Africa; the language became extinct in the 17th century, several generations after the completion of the Conquest of the Canary Islands by the Catholic Monarchs of Spain.
+The islanders spoke the Guanche language, which is believed to have been related to the Berber languages of mainland North Africa.
+The language became extinct in the 17th century, several generations after the completion of the conquest of the Canary Islands by the Catholic Monarchs of Spain.

 It is believed that the Guanches may have arrived at the archipelago some time in the first millennium BC.
-The Guanches were the only indigenous people known to have lived in the Macaronesian archipelago region before the arrival of Europeans.
-There is no accepted evidence that the other Macaronesian archipelagos (the Cape Verde Islands, Madeira and the Azores) were inhabited.
+The Guanches were the only indigenous people known to have lived in the Macaronesian archipelago region off the coast of north-western Africa before the arrival of Europeans.
+There is no accepted evidence that the other Macaronesian archipelagos were inhabited.
+The other island groups are the Cape Verde Islands, Madeira and the Azores.

-After the commencement of the Spanish conquest of the Canaries, starting in the early 15th century, many natives were outright killed by the Spanish or died of exposure to new pathogens during the social disruption.
+After the commencement of the Spanish conquest of the Canaries, starting in the early 15th century, many natives were killed by the Spanish or died of exposure to new pathogens during the social disruption.
 Eventually, any remaining survivors were assimilated into the new Spanish population and associated culture.
 Elements of their original culture survive within Canarian customs and traditions, such as Silbo (the whistled language of La Gomera Island), as well as some lexicon of Canarian Spanish.
-Some scholars have classified the destruction of the Guanche people and culture as an example of colonial genocide.

-In 2017, the first genome-wide data analysis of the ethnic Guanche confirmed a North African origin, genetically being most similar to ancient North African Berber peoples of the mainland African deserts.
+In 2017, the first genome-wide data analysis of the ethnic Guanche confirmed a North African origin, genetically being most similar to ancient North African Berber peoples from the mainland.